Skip to content

 Reconcile bank confirmation against initiated file Did all initiated payments confirm in the next-day or intra-day bank statement (BAI2, MT940, CAMT.053) at the expected amount + value-date?
 Rules Engine Auditor

-Deterministic match between PAIN.001 EndToEndIdentification + bank-side TransactionReference in CAMT.053 / MT940 / BAI2 entry; mismatches flag for treasury investigation (rejected at scheme level, returned by beneficiary bank, manual repair at correspondent); IFRS 9 Para 3.3.1 + ASC 405-20 derecognition only on actual extinguishment, not on file initiation
+Deterministic match between the PAIN.001 EndToEndIdentification and the bank-side TransactionReference in the CAMT.053, MT940 or BAI2 entry; mismatches flag for treasury investigation, whether rejected at scheme level, returned by the beneficiary bank or repaired manually at the correspondent; derecognition under IFRS 9 Para 3.3.1, mirrored by ASC 405-20 in US GAAP, happens only on actual extinguishment and not on file initiation

 Decision Record